phatak-dev/blog/_posts/2014-12-13-library-jar-mesos.md

 ## Using Distributed file system

 One of the alternative to uber jar is using a distributed file system for distributing libraries.
 Normally any distributed applications run on distributed file system like HDFS.
-Though it's a good approach for most of applications it does comes with dependency that a distributed file system has to be available.
-Also the individual library jar size is small which performs poorly in file system like HDFS.
+Though it's a good approach for most of applications,it does comes with dependency that a distributed file system has to be available.
+Also the individual library jar size is small,which performs poorly in big data file systems.

 ## Localized distribution over HTTP

 This is the approach we are going to follow in this post.
-We are going to host our dependencies in a HTTP server and ask the slaves to pull the jars from server.
-We create this HTTP server on demand and configure tasks to read and configure using them.
+We are going to host our dependencies in a web server and ask the slaves to pull the jars from server.
+We create this web server on demand and configure tasks to read and configure using them.

-The following are the steps to distribute the third party libraries.
+The following steps shows how to implement this distribution on Mesos and Scala.

-### HTTP server at master side
+### Step 1 : Web server at master side

- We run a server at master when we start executing task.
+We run a web server at master when we start executing task.
 The following code shows a http server created using jetty server.

  {% highlight scala %}
   class HttpServer(resourceBase: File) {